dereneaton/ipyrad/docs/full_tutorial_CLI.rst

 Step 3: clustering within-samples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Step 3 de-replicates and then clusters reads within each sample
-by the set clustering threshold and writes the clusters to new
+by the set clustering threshold and then writes the clusters to new
 files in a directory called ``ipyrad-test_clust_0.85``.
+Intuitively
+we are trying to identify all the reads that map to the same locus
+within each sample.
+The clustering threshold specifies the minimum
+percentage of sequence similarity below which we will consider two
+reads to have come from different loci.

 The true name of this output directory will be dictated by the value
 you set for the ``clust_threshold`` parameter in the params file.

 .. parsed-literal::
     0.85                           ## [14] [clust_threshold]: Clustering threshold for de novo assembly

 You can see the default value is 0.85, so our default directory is
 named accordingly.
 This value dictates the percentage of sequence
 similarity that reads must have in order to be considered reads